simon-bourne/MosquitoNet/README.md

 - `choice` simply returns a `vector<decltype(firstArgument)>`.
 We could have used anything that works in a range based for loop.
 Perhaps a `boost::irange` or a container that generates `N` random numbers, or even a constant.
-- `static Test::Unit u(...` creates a context to which we can add many unit tests or sub-contexts.
+- `static Test::Unit u(...)` creates a context to which we can add many unit tests or sub-contexts.
 - `context("Util", ...)` creates a nested context.
-Contexts can be arbitrarily nested.
+There's no limit on the depth of nesting.
 - `M_VAR` is the only macro used here.
 All it does is add file and line information to a C++ function call.

 That's cool, but I really just want a quick and simple test.